-In this 16 January 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on judgments of actions and ideas, judging people efficiently, online jerks, seeking popularity, tattoos and piercings, dating a pot-smoker, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 16 January 2011, I answered questions on judgments of actions and ideas, judging people efficiently, online jerks, seeking popularity, tattoos and piercings, dating a pot-smoker, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now